Why You Should Use a Humidifier for Winter

 If you run your humidifier during the winter for no other reason, do it to help keep your family as healthy as possible.
 These colder months are notoriously deemed "flu season" for a reason and simply plugging in your unit every night can help you ward off the germs that lead to common illnesses.

 How does it work?
 When germs come into contact with the water vapor that your humidifier produces, they bind to the droplets and make them too heavy to hang in the air.
 From there, they simply fall to the ground.
-This drastically lowers the number of contaminants that are allowed to enter your airways and infect your system.
+This drastically lowers the number of contaminants that are allowed to enter your airways and infect your system, so this can help you live your best germ-free life.

 2. Keep Snoring at Bay